 - High versatility by turning around the display.
 I frequently find myself using the Surface Pen and doing sketches and/or annotations during calls with screen share.

-- Battery life is very good and even after 2 years I get 6-8 hours of ‘office work’ (i.e. mails, internet, office apps) out of it.
+- Battery life is very good and even after 2 years I get 6-8 hours of ‘office work’ (i.e. emails, internet, office apps) out of it.

 - The only thing that seems to give me grief occasionally is Windows Hello.
 Not sure if is a hardware or software issue, but after going into standby and opening up again, the camera seems not to be available at times.